sventek-s/sventeks-nerd-space/_posts/2022-09-14-WSL2-KeepassXC-SSH.md

 An option to have SSH Identities from KeePassXC to work on Git Bash and  MYSYS2 on Windows follow the below steps:

-Install `winssh-pageant` on Windows using via winget: `winget install winssh-pageant` Confirm if its running: `C:\Users\hiro\AppData\Local\Programs\WinSSH-Pageant>winssh-pageant.exe` Add this: `eval $(/usr/bin/ssh-pageant -r -a "/tmp/.ssh-pageant-$USERNAME")` to `~/.bash_profile` (in both Git Bash and MYSYS2 shell)
+Install `winssh-pageant` on Windows using winget: `winget install winssh-pageant` Install `ssh-pageant` on MYSYS2 using pacman: `pacman -S ssh-pageant` Confirm if its running: `C:\Users\hiro\AppData\Local\Programs\WinSSH-Pageant>winssh-pageant.exe` Add this: `eval $(/usr/bin/ssh-pageant -r -a "/tmp/.ssh-pageant-$USERNAME")` to `~/.bash_profile` (in both Git Bash and MYSYS2 shell)
 `Enable SSH Agent intergration` and set `Use both agents` in KeePassXC -> Tools -> Settings -> SSH Agent